Laviusntk/Learn/Useability Evaluation.md

 ![Alt text](student_usecase.png?raw=true "Learn Lecturer Usecase")

+Figure 2: Lecturer usecase

-Figure 1 shows the user interface needs of lecturers from the application.
-Lectures must be able to create a course folder/repository, add participants to the course for authorization purposes, upload/add resources to the course and browsing aswell as downloading resources.
-For lecturers to have access to the repository they must be logged in for authentication.
+Figure 2 shows the user interface needs of students from the application.
+Students must be able to browse aswell as download resources.
+For students to have access to the repository they must be logged in for authentication.

+As a result, the following user interfaces must be provided: Browse, download,uploading resources to a course and addint a new course.

 #### 1.2 Design alternatives
 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
 It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.